zouyu8086/RoboJuDo/README.md

 ## Run RoboJuDo on Simulation

-Begin your jouney with unitree g1 sim2sim.
+Begin your journey with unitree g1 sim2sim.

 > A Xbox controller is needed for control.